ilastik/ilastik.github.io/documentation/objects/objects.md

 As the name suggests, the object classification workflow aims to classify full *objects*, based on object-level features and user annotations.
 An *object* in this context is a set of pixels that belong to the same instance.
-In order to do so, the workflow needs *segmentation* images besides the usual raw image data, which classify the pixels as either belonging to an object or not.
-These can be obtained e.g. using the [Pixel Classification Workflow].
+Object classification requires a second input besides the usual raw image data: an image that classifies the pixels as either belonging to an object or not, i.e. object predictions or labels.
+This can be obtained e.g. using the [Pixel Classification Workflow].
-Ilastik has separate workflows depending on the segmentation image flavor:
+Ilastik has separate workflows to handle different formats of object labels:

 * Object Classification [Inputs: Raw Data, Pixel Prediction Map]
 * Object Classification [Inputs: Raw Data, Segmentation]

 The combined "Pixel Classification + Object Classification" workflow (found under "Other Workflows") is primarily intended for demonstration purposes and its use in real projects is discouraged.
 We instead recommend to use the two workflows separately, exporting probability maps from the Pixel Classification workflow and using them as input for the Object Classification workflow.

-**Size Limitations:**
+**Size Limitation:**

-In the current version of ilastik, computations on the **training** images are not performed lazily -- the entire image is processed at once.
-This means you can't use enormous images for training the object classifier.
+For object classification, images used in _training_ have to be small enough to fit entirely into your machine's RAM.
-However, once you have created a satisfactory classifier using one or more small images, you can use the "Blockwise Object Classification" feature to run object classification on much larger images (prediction only -- no training.)
+However, once you have created a satisfactory classifier using one or more small images (or cutouts from your complete dataset), you can use the "Blockwise Object Classification" feature to run object classification on much larger images (prediction only - no training).

 <a href="figs/ilastik_start_screen.png" data-toggle="lightbox"><img src="figs/ilastik_start_screen.png" class="img-responsive" /></a>

 ### Object Classification [Inputs: Raw Data, Pixel Prediction Map]
-You should choose this workflow if your segmentation is in the form of a probability map.
-In this case, the workflow includes a step for thresholding the probabilites.
+You should choose this workflow if you have a probability map, i.e. each pixel value is the pixel's probability to belong to an object.
+To obtain a segmentation from this input, the workflow includes a step for thresholding the probabilities.
+If you use the Pixel Classification workflow to identify objects, we recommend you export the probability maps there and then continue with this object classification workflow.

-The data input applet of this workflow expects you to load the probability maps in addition to the raw data:
+Load the probability maps in addition to the raw data in the Input Data step:

 <a href="figs/input_prediction_image.png" data-toggle="lightbox"><img src="figs/input_prediction_image.png" class="img-responsive" /></a>

 ### Object Classification [Inputs: Raw Data, Segmentation]
-This workflow should be used if you already have a binary segmentation image, or an image where pixel values represent object identities.
+This workflow should be used if you already have a binary segmentation image, or an object identity map (object labels).
+You could use a "Simple segmentation" export from the Pixel Classification workflow if this is sufficient for your use case, and thereby skip the thresholding step mentioned above.

 The image should be loaded in the data input applet:

 <a href="figs/input_segmentation_image.png" data-toggle="lightbox"><img src="figs/input_segmentation_image.png" class="img-responsive" /></a>

 ## From probabilities to a segmentation - "Threshold and Size Filter" applet
-This section only applies if you are in the workflow using pixel probabilities as segmentation input.
+This section only applies if you are in the "Object Classification [Inputs: Raw Data, Pixel Prediction Map]" workflow.

 Suppose we have a probability map for a 2-class classification, which looks like this:

 <a href="figs/pixel_results.png" data-toggle="lightbox"><img src="figs/pixel_results.png" class="img-responsive" /></a>

 The basic idea of thresholding is to answer a question for _every pixel_ in an image: